Widget guide

 5. Trigger Widget

-- Purpose: To send a command or change a setting on a specific device directly from your dashboard.
+- Purpose: To send a command, signal, or change a setting on a specific device directly from your dashboard (e.g., sending a

-- A button to turn a light on/off.
+- A button to remotely reboot or shut down a device.

-- A button to remotely reboot a device.
+- A button to turn a connected light on/off.

 - Key Settings You’ll Configure:

-triggerName): The name of the command or action you want to send to the device (e.g.,toggle_light,set_mode_standby,reboot_device).
-This name must be something your device is programmed to understand. - Control Type (
+- Trigger Name: The name of the command or action you want to send to the device (e.g.,

 6. Histogram Widget